 Our nominating and corporate governance committee is responsible for reviewing and making recommendations to our Board of Directors regarding nominations of candidates for election as a director of the Company.
 The nominating and corporate governance committee identifies new director candidates through a variety of sources.
-Such committee will consider director candidates recommended by stockholders in the same manner it considers other candidates, but it has no obligation to recommend such candidates.
-A stockholder that wants to recommend a candidate for election to the Board of Directors should send a recommendation in writing to Potbelly Corporation, 222 Merchandise Mart Plaza, 23rd Floor, Chicago, Illinois 60654, Attention: Corporate Secretary.
-As of May 18, 2015, the Company's principle executive offices will be located at 111 N. Canal Street, Suite 850, Chicago, IL 60606, and, beginning at that time, such recommendations should be sent to the attention of the Corporate Secretary at such address.
+The committee will consider director candidates recommended by stockholders in the same manner it considers other candidates, but it has no obligation to recommend such candidates.
+A stockholder that wants to recommend a candidate for election to the Board of Directors should send a recommendation in writing to Potbelly Corporation, 111 North Canal Street, Suite 850, Chicago, Illinois 60606, Attention: Corporate Secretary.
 Such recommendation should describe the candidate's qualifications and other relevant biographical information and provide confirmation of the candidate's consent to serve as director.

-Stockholders may also nominate directors at the annual meeting by adhering to the advance notice procedure described under "Stockholder Proposals for the 2016 Annual Meeting" elsewhere in this Proxy Statement.
+Stockholders may also nominate directors at the annual meeting by adhering to the advance notice procedure described under "Stockholder Proposals for the 2018 Annual Meeting" elsewhere in this Proxy Statement.